Experienced Alpharetta DUI Lawyers at Chestney & Sullivan

 At Chestney & Sullivan, we genuinely empathize with your challenges if you’ve been arrested for a DUI in Alpharetta.
 We’re here for you every step of the way and are available to discuss your situation whenever you need—day or night, including holidays and weekends!
 Just give us a call at 404.816.8777.

 We understand that being charged with a DUI can be overwhelming, especially if you find yourself at the Fulton County Jail Annex or the main Fulton County Jail in Atlanta.
-Rest assured, our dedicated team of experienced DUI attorneys is ready to help you confidently navigate your case.
+Rest assured, our dedicated team of experienced DUI attorneys in Alpharetta are ready to help you confidently navigate your case in Alpharetta Municipal Court or Fulton State Court..

 Suppose you’re dealing with charges in the Alpharetta Municipal Court or the Fulton County State Court.
 In that case, it’s essential to understand that the Alpharetta Municipal Court has joined forces with the Milton Municipal Court at the Milton Municipal Complex, and we’re fully prepared to defend you through this process.
 Contact us 24/7 at 404.816.8777; we’re here for you!